Skip to Content

 Ratio Test

 One of the most important tests for convergence of series is the ratio test.
 The ratio test is a method to check if a series converges or diverges by looking at the ratio of consecutive terms in the series.
-Similarily to the cauchy criterion where we looked at the difference between consecutive terms, we can also look at the ratio of consecutive terms.
+Similarly to the cauchy criterion where we looked at the difference between consecutive terms, we can also look at the ratio of consecutive terms.
 The ratio test states that if we have a series \(\sum^{\infty}_{n=1}{a_n}\), where importantly \(a_n \neq 0\) for all \(n\) to avoid division by zero, then we can analyze the convergence of the series by looking at the limit of the ratio of consecutive terms:

-\[\limsup_{n \to \infty} \left| \frac{a_{n+1}}{a_n} \right| < 1 \implies \sum^{\infty}_{n=1}{a_n} \text{ converges} \] \[\liminf_{n \to \infty} \left| \frac{a_{n+1}}{a_n} \right| > 1 \implies \sum^{\infty}_{n=1}{a_n} \text{ diverges} \]
+\[\limsup_{n \to \infty} \left| \frac{a_{n+1}}{a_n} \right| < 1 \implies \sum^{\infty}_{n=1}{a_n} \text{ converges absolutely} \] \[\liminf_{n \to \infty} \left| \frac{a_{n+1}}{a_n} \right| > 1 \implies \sum^{\infty}_{n=1}{a_n} \text{ diverges} \]

 IF the value of the limit is equal to 1, then the test is inconclusive and we can not say anything about the convergence of the series.
 In this case we need to use another test to check if the series converges or diverges.